 I applied to the University of Chicago and was accepted.
 Chicago offered me full tuition and room and board.
 My parents wanted me to go to college but they were not sure what it would mean.
 It turned out that I didn’t either, although I thought I did.
 College did not take very well for me.
 I may have done better if I had not done so well.
-I graduated with honors and got a big fellowship to go on to graduate school, but for some reason, this did not make me a college graduate.
+I graduated with honors and a prestigious fellowship to go on to graduate school, but for some reason, this did not make me a college graduate.
 I had slipped through without the university leaving a mark.
 I knew that I could not use my diplomas and honors to get the kind of job or take the kind of place in the world that college graduates are expected to take.
-I was still a farmer for whom education beyond the 3 Rs was an excuse for not working.
+I was still a farmer for whom education beyond the 3 Rs was an excuse for not cleaning barns on the farm.

 Hypocrisy and a hard heart comes easy in this season.
 For decades, the North Korean government has behaved like malicious frat boys with nuclear weapons.
 They treat their people like draft animals and can’t figure out how to grow enough food to avoid famine, something that, prior to them, has been done on the Korean peninsula for centuries.
 No Christmas presents for you!
 I still sympathize a little with them for being upset at a movie that shows their sitting leader’s head exploding, but their response was juvenile.
 Someday, their silly attempts at bullying could get them exterminated.